 He obtained the degree of Master of Science (Technology) in 1967 from Delft Technological University of Leuven, Belgium.
 In 1976, he joined the Engineering Research Laboratories (ERL) in Pakistan and set up a uranium enrichment industrial plant.
 As a tribute to his services to Pakistan, during May 1981, the president of Pakistan, renamed the Engineering Research Laboratories, Kahuta, as, Dr. Abdul Qadeer Khan Research Laboratories (KRL).

 Not only this, but a significant development was also made with the successful test firing of Intermediate Range Ballistic Missiles, Ghauri1 in April 1998 and Ghauri II in April 1999.
-Dr Khan has received honorary degrees of Doctor of Science from the University of Karachi in 1993, Doctor of Science from Baqai Medical University on (1998), Doctor of Science from Hamdard University, Karachi (1999) and Doctor of Science from the University of Engineering and Technology, Lahore in December 2000.
+Dr A. Q. Khan received honorary degrees of Doctor of Science from the University of Karachi in 1993, Doctor of Science from Baqai Medical University on (1998), Doctor of Science from Hamdard University, Karachi (1999) and Doctor of Science from the University of Engineering and Technology, Lahore in December 2000.
 For his contributions in the field of science and technology, the President of Pakistan conferred upon Dr Khan the award of Nishan-I-Imtiaz 1996 and 1998.
-Dr Khan is the only Pakistani to have received the highest civil award of “Nishan-I-Imtiaz’’ twice.
-He is also a recipient of Hilal-I-Imtiaz.
+Dr Khan was the only Pakistani to have received the highest civil award of “Nishan-I-Imtiaz’’ twice.
+He was also a recipient of Hilal-I-Imtiaz.